Whether you come knowing quite a bit of Danish or none at all, we have levels to suite you:

 - Access significant historical sites to understand Denmark’s role in WWII

-- Engage with students at a local gymnasium (high school)
+- Engage in a cultural exchange with students at a local gymnasium (high school)

 Uncover Copenhagen’s Rich Culture and History